NyleCoelho/Neocities-Blog-old-version/README.md

 ![banner](banner/indieblog.png)

-This repository contains an old version of my personal blog originally created for Neocities.
+> An old snapshot of a personal web experiment, built for Neocities.

-⚠️ **Important note before anything else**
+---

+## ⚠️ Read This First

 This is **not a complete or fully functional website**.

-Some planned features were never developed, and in this version **none of the secondary pages were implemented**.
-What exists here is mainly the structure and the visual concept of the homepage.
+Some planned features were never developed and, in this version, **none of the secondary pages were implemented**.
+What you’ll find here is mostly the **structure and visual concept of the homepage**.

+If you’re looking for a finished product, this isn’t it.

+---

-## About the Project
+## ✦ About the Project

-The focus of this project is **visual identity**, not functionality.
+This project prioritizes **visual identity over functionality**.

-The HTML, CSS, and JavaScript included here are incomplete on purpose.
-The goal was to experiment with layout, aesthetics, and atmosphere rather than building a production-ready website.
-Think of this as a visual prototype or a design playground rather than a finished product.
+The HTML, CSS, and JavaScript are intentionally incomplete.
+The goal was to explore layout, mood, and atmosphere — not to build something production-ready.
+Treat this as a **visual prototype** or an aesthetic experiment rather than a full website.

-As with many Neocities projects, I deliberately leaned into **early 2000s web aesthetics** — personal, imperfect, expressive, and slightly chaotic.
-This includes decorative elements, playful layouts, and a stronger sense of personality over modern UX conventions.

-(￣▽￣)ノ
+Like many Neocities sites, this project embraces:
+- Personality over polish
+- Expression over optimization
+- Style over strict UX rules

+Early 2000s web aesthetics were a conscious choice: imperfect, decorative, expressive, and a little chaotic by nature. (￣▽￣)ノ

+---

-## Assets & Credits
+## ✦ Assets & Credits

-Most visual assets (images, gifs, icons, etc.) are **hidden or not included in this repository**.
+Most visual assets (images, gifs, icons, etc.) are **hidden or not included** in this repository.

-The reason is simple:
+Why?
-many of them are **not my original work**, and I do not feel comfortable redistributing third-party assets as if they were mine.
-Only a few assets were created by me.
+- Many assets are **not my original work**
+- I don’t feel comfortable redistributing third-party material as if it were mine

+Only a small portion of the assets were created by me.
-If you plan to reuse this template, you will need to **replace the assets with your own** or properly source them.
+If you reuse this project, you **must replace the assets** with your own or properly sourced ones.

+---

-## Usage
+## ✦ Usage & License (Informal)

 You are free to:
 - Use this project as a **template**
 - Use it as **inspiration**
 - Modify it for your own Neocities or personal website

-Please note:
+Keep in mind:
 - The code is incomplete
-- You will need to finish or adapt functionality on your own
+- You’ll need to finish or adapt features yourself
-- This project prioritizes aesthetics over structure or scalability
+- This project values aesthetics over scalability or clean architecture

-If you decide to use or adapt this work, **please provide proper credit whenever possible**.
-It’s appreciated and helps respect the original intent of the project. (´･ω･`)
+If you use or adapt this work, **please provide proper credit whenever possible**.
+It’s not mandatory, but it’s appreciated. (´･ω･`)

+---

-## Final Notes
+## ✦ Final Notes

-This project exists as a snapshot of a moment — a version of my creative process that no longer fully represents who I am today, but still matters as a reference and learning experience.
+This repository is a **time capsule** — a version of my creative process that no longer fully represents who I am, but still matters as a reference and learning experience.

-Use it freely, but use it consciously.
+Use it freely.
-That’s all.
+Just be mindful of its context.

 (._.)